ControlzEx/ControlzEx/README.md

 # Quick started for developers

-* Download the latest (!!!) dotnet core 3.0.x SDK from here: [https://github.com/dotnet/core-sdk](https://github.com/dotnet/core-sdk) ([quick-link to download](https://dotnetcli.blob.core.windows.net/dotnet/Sdk/master/dotnet-sdk-latest-win-x64.exe))
+* Download the `.NET Core 3.0.0 Preview 5` SDK and Runtime from [here](https://github.com/dotnet/core/blob/master/release-notes/3.0/preview/3.0.0-preview5.md)
-  * Make sure you only have the latest dotnet core 3.0 installed!
+  * Make sure you only have this dotnet core 3.0 installed!
-* Make sure you have [Visual Studio 2019 Preview (Community Edition)](https://visualstudio.microsoft.com/de/vs/preview/), since dotnet core 3.0 sdk 009831 it no longer works with [Visual Studio 2017](https://visualstudio.microsoft.com)
+* Make sure you have [Visual Studio 2019](https://visualstudio.microsoft.com) installed (this could also be the Community Edition)
 * Clone the [ControlzEx repository](https://github.com/ControlzEx/ControlzEx.git)
-* Open the solution from the src directory in Visual Studio
+* Open the solution from the `src` folder in Visual Studio 2019
-* Rebuild and start... (you might need to rebuild 2x, because we use the very fresh hot dotnet core stuff)
+* Rebuild and you're done... (you might need to rebuild 2x, because we use the very fresh hot dotnet core stuff)

 # What's in the box

-* dotnet core 3.0 (preview) support (why, read here: https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/ )
+* `.NET Core 3.0.0 Preview 5` support (why, read [here](https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/) )
-* targeting also .Net 4.5 and 4.6.2
+* Also still targeting .Net 4.5 and 4.6.2

 ## KeyboardNavigationEx